FARM NAME: Village Farm, Oxfordshire

 FARM SIZE: 150 ha

-DESCRIPTION: Village Farm is a mixed farm with 90 ha grazing beef cattle and 60 ha variety of arable crops including wheat, beans, oats, and barley.
-The farm has been in the family for over 100 years, and from starting life as a dairy, it now wild farms on about 2/3rds of its arable land, with linseed, wheat and bean, and oat and bean bi-crops.
+DESCRIPTION: Village Farm is a mixed farm with 90 ha grazing beef cattle and 60 ha variety of arable crops including wheat, barley, beans, and maize (and oats soon).
+The farm has been in the family for over 100 years, and from starting life as a dairy, it now grows on about 2/3rds of its arable land bi-crops of wheat with beans or linseed, barley, and oats (for harvest 2026) for Wildfarmed.

 In terms of trials, Tom is interested in those that push the science of protein hydrolysates further and provide an evidence base for the growth of positive microbes.